khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 Just follow the steps outlined below:

-1. Go to your fork of :code:`ivy`, and then click on the green "Code" dropdown, go to the Codespaces tab, and then click on three dots, then click ``new with options...``.
+1. Go to your fork of :code:`aikit`, and then click on the green "Code" dropdown, go to the Codespaces tab, and then click on three dots, then click ``new with options...``.

 .. image:: https://raw.githubusercontent.com/khulnasoft/khulnasoft.github.io/main/img/externally_linked/contributing/setting_up/github_codespaces/fork_create_codespace.png?raw=true
    :width: 420